One of Aeroplan’s most rewarding features is, as the name suggests, Priority Rewards.

 Earning Priority Rewards is tied to the number of Status Qualifying Dollars (SQD) that an Aeroplan member racks up in a calendar year, while the redemption side of Priority Rewards is associated with your Aeroplan Elite Status.

-And as we’ll discuss in this article, even though the concept of a 50% discount on award redemptions is pretty straightforward, there can actually be a surprising amount of room to optimize your usage of Aeroplan’s Priority Rewards.
+Even though the concept of a 50% discount on award redemptions is pretty straightforward, there can be a surprising amount of room to optimize your usage of Aeroplan’s Priority Rewards.

 Priority Reward vouchers are earned at the thresholds of 4,000, 7,000, 10,000, and 15,000 SQD, as well as every 5,000 SQD thereafter, up to a maximum of 50,000 SQD (for a total of 11 Priority Reward vouchers per calendar year).